Riesz operators and some spherical representations for hyperbolic groups: Spectral gap estimates and consequences

-Using duality arguments, we provide several spectral estimates based on \cite[Theorem 1.2]{Boy} for the dual system representations studied in this paper.
-The results can be viewed as a generalization of the result of \cite{JN} to the setting of Gromov hyperbolic groups.
-Notice that the representations $\pi_{t}$ are typical examples of \emph{slow growth representations.} \\
+Using duality arguments, we provide several spectral estimates for the dual system representations studied in this paper.
+Such estimates will be useful to establish Schur's asymptotic relations in our context and their proofs relie on \cite[Theorem 1.2]{Boy} (where representations $\pi_t$ are considered only from the operator algebra standpoint).
+Notice that they are typical examples of \emph{slow growth representations} (see \cite[Section 8.3]{Ju}).
+The results can also be related to some of the results of \cite{JN} in the setting of $Sp(n,1)$. \\